GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/landing-zone/architecture.md

 ## DI-23: Verify the guardrails solution is embedded in the landing-zone solution

 ## DI-24: Validate vdom - virtual domain fortigate zone isolation
+- Fortinet Fortigate config
+- The guidance on the KCC LZ project is that we use a single cluster (3 VMs tbd) for both gc-cap and gc-tip and use flow separation or the existing LB sandwich architecture and 2 clusters of 2VMs for CAP/TIP separation.
 - See TF PBMM LZ https://github.com/GoogleCloudPlatform/pbmm-on-gcp-onboarding/issues/45
-- Verify the config and shadow deployment of a VDOM fortigate configaration - thanks Dave
+- Verify the config and shadow deployment of a VDOM fortigate configaration - thanks Dave (triple fortigate)
 - https://docs.fortinet.com/document/fortigate/6.0.0/cookbook/154890/vdom-configuration

 ## DI-25: Continuous Delivery Pipelines